btzy/lieuzhenghong.com/root/group_testing.md

 `<diagram>`

 To see why this is optimal, consider what would happen if we first conducted a test on 5 (instead of 10) of the 20 people in the group.
 If the test comes back positive, then we get to eliminate a whopping 15 people!
 But if the test comes back negative, then we can only eliminate 5 people.
 On average, then, what is the number of people that we will get to eliminate?

 If you've answered "10 people", that's unfortunately wrong.
 Since the infected individual has an equal chance of being each of the 20 people in the group, it is more likely that the the infected individual is in the untested 15 remaining people rather than the 5 people we conducted a test on.
 This means that it's more likely that we will only get to eliminate 5 people, rather than 15.
-As such, the average number of people that we get to eliminate is more than 10.
+As such, the average number of people that we get to eliminate is less than 10.

 We may make a similar argument if 15 people are chosen for the first test, instead of 5 or 10.
 The average number of people that we get to eliminate will also be more than 10.

 Hence, testing exactly half of the group is the most efficient way to narrow down the group size.